 From the July 19 edition of CNN's New Day:

-PAUL MANAFORT: There's no cribbing of Michelle Obama's speech.
-I mean these were common words and values, that she cares about her family, that things like that.
+PAUL MANAFORT: Well, there's no cribbing of Michelle Obama's speech.
+These are common words and values, that she cares about her family, things like that.
 I mean, she was speaking in front of 35 million people last night.
 She knew that.
 To think that she would be cribbing Michelle Obama's words is crazy.
-I mean, it's so -- this is once again an example of when a woman threatens Hillary Clinton, how she seeks out to demean her and take her down.
+I mean, this is once again an example of when a women threatens Hillary Clinton how she seeks out to demean her and take her down.
 It's not going to work.